xrpronin17/xrpl-dev-portal/content/_snippets/post-rippled-install.md

     /opt/ripple/bin/rippled server_info
 {% endif %}

-If the `server_state` in the response is `full` or `proposing`, then your server is fully synced to the network.
+If the <span class="code-snippet">server_state</span> in the response is <span class="code-snippet">full</span> or <span class="code-snippet">proposing</span>, then your server is fully synced to the network.
 Otherwise, you may need to wait longer.
 Fresh servers usually sync within 15 minutes; servers that already have [ledger history](ledger-history.html) stored can take longer.

 After your server has synchronized with the rest of the network, you have a fully functional XRP Ledger peer-to-peer server that you can use to submit transactions or get API access to the XRP Ledger.
 See [Client Libraries](client-libraries.html) or [HTTP / WebSocket APIs](http-websocket-apis.html) for different ways to communicate with the server.